Cerdocyonina

-Cerdocyonina is an extant subtribe of the canines and is exclusively endemic to the Americas.
-Often described to be "fox-like" in appearance and behavior, they are more closely related to the wolf-like canids such as Canis than they are to the fox genus Vulpes.
-Its members are colloquially known as the South American canids and there are 10 extant species.
-They are sometimes referred to as South American foxes in the older literature, but the term zorro has been recommended by mammalogists to avoid confusion with the true foxes of the tribe Vulpini, which includes the genus Vulpes.
+Cerdocyonina is an extant subtribe of the canini and is endemic to the Americas.
+It is a sister lineage to the subtribe Canina.
+There are 10 extant species.
+Its members are colloquially known as the South American canids.

 Taxonomy

 Cerdocyonina is a natural lineage whose common ancestor was sister to the Eucyon–Canis–Lycaon lineage.
-It is represented in the fossil record by Cerdocyon 6–5 million years ago, and by Theriodictis and Chrysocyon 5–4 million years ago.
-It most likely emerged from Central America.
+It is represented in the fossil record of North America by Cerdocyon 6-5 million years ago, and by Theriodictis and Chrysocyon 5–4 million years ago.

 The fossil of a large form of the extinct Theriodictis that dates 2 million years ago was found in Florida.
 The maned wolf and an extinct species of the crab-eating zorro were in North America around this time, which was before the Isthmus of Panama came into being, indicating the origin of the Cerdocyonina in North America.

-Prior to the 1990s there have been different systematic hypotheses pertaining to the relationships among South American canids, most frequent was the notion of there being three genera and subgenera (after Langguth 1969 and 1970):
+Prior to the 1990s there have been different systematic hypotheses pertaining to the relationships among South American canids, most frequent was the notion of there being three genera and subgenera after Langguth 1969 and 1970: